evildmp/afraid-to-commit/docs/virtualenv.rst

-If you're running a Python project for deployment or development, the chances are that you'll need more than one version of it, or the numerous other Python applications it depends upon, to at any one time.
+If you're running a Python project for deployment or development, the chances are that you'll need more than one version of it, or the numerous other Python applications it depends upon, at any one time.

 For example, when a new version of Django is released, you might want to check your project is still compatible.
 You don't want to have to set up a whole new